DonYall/fight/README.md

 ### steph
 Speed: 7\
 Health: 125\
-Super: steph gets ahold of a hammer.
+Super: steph wields a hammer.
 The hammer deals a heavy amount of damage, but slows steph down in the meanwhile.

+### joseph
+Speed: 6\
+Health: 150\
+Super: joseph turns into Yoshi.
+He excretes powerful eggs while double jumping which deal damage.